Always working for you…we appreciate your patience as we are in the final stage of updating our dynamic website! : )

 HBCAC’s Students and Scientists Environmental Research Scholarship Program is a place for discovery, awareness and the exchange of ideas.
 Enter a bold and exciting new classroom and take an unprecedented journey, working beside world-renowned researchers at a national state-of-the-art facility and out in the community.
 Students & Scientists internship program is designed for highly motivated students with a proven interest and academic strength in biology and chemistry.
 Initiated by Great Neck Breast Cancer Coalition, The Huntington Breast Cancer Action Coalition program focuses on the importance of environmental research and the causation of diseases.

-To date 40 students have graduated from our Students & Scientists Environmental Program.
+To date over 50 students have graduated from our Students & Scientists Environmental Program.
 They have continued advancing their knowledge at Universities such as Columbia, Brown, Cornell, John Hopkins, and UC Davis.

 The Students & Scientists Environmental Research Scholarship Program internships are specially designed programs for young adults.
 They are oriented for the highly motivated, independent-minded student with academic strength in science and communication, an integral but downplayed part of research.